danieldeutsch/repro/models/gupta2020/Readme.md

 ## Status
 - [x] Regression unit tests pass
 - [x] Correctness unit tests pass
   The unit tests check to make sure the model returns the same answers for a few examples in their demo.
 - [ ] Model runs on full test dataset
+  Not tested
-- [ ] Predictions approximately replicate results reported in the paper
+- [ ] Predictions approximately replicate results reported in the paper Not tested
-- [ ] Predictions exactly replicate results reported in the paper
+- [ ] Predictions exactly replicate results reported in the paper Not tested